Sa Re Ga Ma Pa Challenge 2007: Top 14 finalists

 The 14 finalists were announced at the end of the episode broadcast on 29 June 2007.
 That year, Aneek Dhar and Abhijeet Kosambi, winners of the regional spinoffs, Sa Re Ga Ma Pa Bangla and Sa Re Ga Ma Pa Marathi, got direct entry as finalists.
 Their direct entry into the finals caused some controversy that Ismail Darbar had the courage point out.
-However, after Himesh Reshammiya pleaded with Ismail, the issue dissolved.
+However, after Himesh Reshammiya pleaded with Ismail Darbar, the issue dissolved.
 See Aneek-Abhijit controversy section for further details.

 These are the names of the top fifteen finalists listed in order.